-CSI has an exceptionally well qualified faculty, committed to both research and teaching: they create and transmit knowledge and gladly mentor students majoring in their disciplines.
-CSI is also a leader in international education and the study of English as a second language.
+The College of Staten Island has an exceptionally well qualified faculty, committed to both research and teaching: they create and transmit knowledge and gladly mentor students majoring in their disciplines.

 English as a Second Language Program and Services